github/libprojfs/docs/design.md

 intercepts all file operations, encrypts or decrypts file names and content as necessary, and relies on a second "true" filesystem to perform the actual storage.
-Another stackable filesystem in the Linux mainline kernel is [overlayfs][overlayfs], which provides union-mount functionality, including making a read-write overlay on a read-only filesystem, or a read-only snapshot of a read-write filesystem.
+Another stackable filesystem in the Linux mainline kernel is [OverlayFS][overlayfs], which provides union-mount functionality, including making a read-write overlay on a read-only filesystem, or a read-only snapshot of a read-write filesystem.

 ![Diagram illustrating how stackable filesystems work](images/stackable.png)

-In fact, stackable file systems can be stacked on top of each other (just like Windows NTFS filters), so an overlayfs mount could use ecryptfs mounts which use ext4 mounts for storage.
+In fact, stackable file systems can be stacked on top of each other (just like Windows NTFS filters), so an OverlayFS mount could use eCryptfs mounts which use ext4 mounts for storage.

 It is worth noting that the stackable filesystem model in Linux does not, in